Why Web Accessibility?

-It's important to note that WCAG is an evolving standard.
-WCAG 2.1 has reached candidate recommendation status and may see adoption in any new legislation as early as the summer of 2018.
+WCAG is an evolving standard.
+WCAG 2.1 has reached candidate recommendation status and could see adoption in any new legislation as early as the summer of 2018.
 WCAG 2.1 is additive upon WCAG 2.0.
 In other words, a 2.1 conformant site will be 2.0 and 1.0 conformant so it makes sense to target WCAG 2.1 in any new initiatives.

 Let's do a break down of the WCAG 2.1 hierarchy.
 The four fundamental design principles put forth are:

 - Information and user interface components must be presented in a way that they can perceive.